 - Attacking the officer’s observations, interrogations, and testing producers…including procedures the officer failed to follow.

 - Police officer: a professional witness.
-Usually a fairly skilled adversary who should he viewed as such;
+Usually, a fairly skilled adversary who should be viewed as such;

 - Personal use of alcohol is inversely related to his level of alcohol-related enforcement.